Mining to Poland

 - improving operational efficiency

-- mine planning and deposit assessment
+- mine planning, deposit assessment and geological survey solutions

-- efficient coal-bed methane extraction, collection and utilisation
+- efficient coal-bed methane management

 - Introduction of roof bolting (strata control) expertise, technologies and equipment

 - equipment and services to support modernisation including automation, underground communication systems

 - improved drilling technologies, especially directional drilling and navigation capabilities